swayamterode/Codes/Languages/JavaScript/README.md

 <img src="https://github.com/swayamterode/Codes/blob/main/Languages/JavaScript/public/001.png" alt="let have Block Scoped">

-From the above error we can say that **we cannot** declare **two variable of same name with `let` keyword!**
+From the above error we can say that **we cannot** declare **two variables of the same name with the `let` keyword!**

-Another intresting fact:
+Another interesting fact:

-We can declare the same variables with the help of `var` keyword having different values, but **cannot** _declare the same variable which we have deaclared earlier with `let` keyword. let's understand with the help of **example**_
+We can declare the same variables with the help of the `var` keyword having different values, but **cannot** _declare the same variable which we have declared earlier with the `let` keyword. let's understand with the help of **example**_

 <img src="https://github.com/swayamterode/Codes/blob/main/Languages/JavaScript/public/002.png" alt = "let and var keyword explained">

-In the above example we have declare `x` 4 times, two times with `let` keyword and two times with `var` keyword, but this gives error beacuse we cannot variable that are use d by `let` keyword.
+In the above example, we have declared `x` 4 times, two times with the `let` keyword and two times with the `var` keyword, but this gives an error because we cannot variables that use d by `let` keyword.

-But can use different variable name to see the difference.
+But can use a different variable name to see the difference.

 <!-- ---------------------------------------------------------------------------------------------------------------------------------------------------------------->